 In 2015 the Charity started the Can Do Project which aims to support young adults with kidney disease in Wales.
-The project emphasises the need to bring positivity to young adults and teenagers.
+This project has continued into 2019 and emphasises the need to bring positivity to young adults and teenagers.
 So many times, kidney patients are told you cannot do this, cannot eat that or cannot drink that.
 We aim to turn the negatives to positives; looking at what young people can do.
 The Charity wants to help build young adults' confidence and give them the tools and encouragement to face challenges.
-Participants in the Can Do group will have the opportunity to gather together, learn new skills and mentor younger patients to pass on the Can Do attitude.
+Participants in the Can Do group have the opportunity to gather together, learn new skills and mentor younger patients to pass on the Can Do attitude.